Lawrence Academy Reporting Protocols

 Direct Reporting Options

 Information about how to report concerns directly to LA is provided in the Omnibus Lucet, our handbook for students and parents.
-Students wishing to report an incident of sexual misconduct or a concern over the possibility of such an incident are advised in our handbook to "speak to a trusted adult at home or at school, (including) members of the Health Center, members of the Intervention Team (I Team), members of the student life department or contact your local police department."
-The school has a clearly defined set of procedures involving both internal and external response when a report involving potential sexual misconduct occurs.
-In so doing, we want to fulfill not only our legal and reporting obligations, but our moral obligation as educators and caretakers.
+Students wishing to report an incident of sexual misconduct or concern over the possibility of such an incident are advised in our handbook to "speak to a trusted adult at home or at school, (including) members of the Health Center, members of the Intervention Team (I Team), members of the student life department or contact your local police department."
+The school has a clearly defined set of procedures involving both internal and external responses when a report involving potential sexual misconduct occurs.
+In so doing, we want to fulfill not only our legal and reporting obligations but our moral obligation as educators and caretakers.
 Students, parents, alumni, or any other involved party may also bring concerns directly to any of the following individuals designated by the Board of Trustees to facilitate reporting:

 Head of School Dan Scheibe (email@example.com),

 Assistant Head of School Libby Margraf (firstname.lastname@example.org),